The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 The author was not even able to really separate the chapters Salt, Sugar, and Fat.
 I think that too much is woven together.
 And this makes it difficult to summarize the content of the book.

-But in spite of the high level of complexity, the book is very interesting and gives the reader deep insight into the seducers and the seduced.
+But despite the high level of complexity, the book is very interesting and gives the reader deep insight into the seducers and the seduced.
 We see that even the seducers are also seduced, thanks to their human character.
 They are responsible, either unscrupulously, unconsciously, or consciously, for causing an entire society to have major health problems.

 Michael Moss begins his book with a description of the extraordinary secret meeting on April 8, 1999, where the most important top managers (CEOs) of the food industry giants met.
 One of these 11 men supervised a total of 700'000 employees and annual sales of $280 billion.